fcostin/tracking/readme.markdown

 #### disclaimer

-this doesnt' work particularly well, but it is sort of entertaining.
+this doesn't work particularly well, and the code is bad, but it is sort of entertaining.

 #### example